piskuliche/ligandparam/docs/source/documentation_pages/examples/02_FreeLigand.rst

 This example demonstrates how to use the FreeLigand class to perform a multi-state RESP calculation.

-The key difference between this and :doc:`01_LazyLigand` is that this example uses the :class:`ligand_param.stages.resp.StageMultiRespFit` stage to perform a multi-state RESP calculation after performing gaussian rotations using :class:`ligand_param.stages.gaussian.StageGaussianRotation`.
+The key difference between this and :doc:`01_LazyLigand` is that this example uses the :class:`ligandparam.stages.resp.StageMultiRespFit` stage to perform a multi-state RESP calculation after performing gaussian rotations using :class:`ligandparam.stages.gaussian.StageGaussianRotation`.
 These types of rotations ared useful for ensuring that the choice of grid points in the RESP calculation is not biased by the initial orientation of the molecule.

 Learning Outcomes: